akshay5995/powerbi-report-component/README.md

             embedUrl="" // embedUrl goes here
-            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="view" // open report in a particular mode "view" or "edit". dashboardId={dashboardId} // required when embedType is "tile" extraSettings={extraSettings}
+            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="view" // open report in a particular mode view/edit/create (create works only for embedType=report). dashboardId={dashboardId} // required when embedType is "tile" datasetId={datasetId} // required for reportMode = "create" extraSettings={extraSettings}
             permissions="All" // View
             style={reportStyle}